General Questions For Online 200 Hr Yoga Training

 Q: Why do I have to send a video or DVD for my practical exam?
 Couldn’t I just send a few photos or do an extra essay instead?

-A: The practical exam (Video / DVD) portion or, taken in person, is an integral part of the Yoga certification process.
+A: The practical exam (Video / DVD) or in person evaluation portion of the course is an integral part of the Yoga certification process.
 In order to evaluate you, we must be able to see how you would teach a typical Yoga class.
 Please refer to the Resource Center for the most current information available.

 Q: In regard to the written exam, should my answers be straight from the book, other resources, or from my personal experience?